2lindell/advent/docs/source.txt

 [O5]A black rod is a thing in In_Debris_Room with printed name "black rod" and description [ccr]"It's a three foot black rod with a rusty star on an end.".
 [D0]"A three foot black rod with a rusty star on an end lies nearby."
 Understand "star/rusty/three/foot/iron" as the black rod.
-Instead of waving the black rod:
-	if the location contains the fissure:
+After waving the black rod when the location contains the fissure:
 	if Cave Closing is happening:
 		say [M76]"Peculiar.
 Nothing happens.";
 	otherwise if the crystal bridge is described: now crystal bridge is undescribed;
 		say [O12 D2]"The crystal bridge has vanished!";
 	otherwise:
 		now crystal bridge is described;
 		say initial appearance of crystal bridge;
-	otherwise:
-		say [M42]"Nothing happens.";
+		say line break.
-	rule succeeds.

 Section -